pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

     A hallway is to the east.
     What direction?

-This game assumes you know the material up through :ref:`intro-to-lists`.
+This game assumes you know the material up through :ref:`intro-to-lists` and :ref:`classes_chapter`.

 Creating Your Dungeon
 ---------------------